pythonhealthdatascience/pydesrap_stroke/README.md

 from simulation.parameters import Param, ASUArrivals, RehabRouting from simulation.runner import Runner

-# Modified on of the arrival rates, some routing probabilities, and the
+# Modified one of the arrival rates, some routing probabilities, and the
 # number of replications
 param = Param(
     asu_arrivals=ASUArrivals(tia=10),